-Once burnt all, only deep fragrance left,
+Once all burnt, only deep fragrance left.

 In the house, in the mind and in the remaining Soul.

-Spread your Light, happiness and delight
+Spread your Light, happiness and delight everywhere.

-And emancipating knowledge of the Supreme.
+And emancipating knowledge of the Supreme to who are worthy.

-And forever live in the inner chambers of your benevolent heart!
+But forever live in the inner chambers of your benevolent heart!

 Hidden from the eyes of the people malevolent everywhere.

-Yet serve them, my kind compassionate Master.
+Yet I will serve them, my kind compassionate Master.

-In serving them I express my love for You, my Beloved.
+By serving them I express my love for You, my Beloved.